 Retirement can be a ton of fun.
 After decades of grinding out long hours, you can finally sit back, kick your feet up and relax.
-Oftentimes, though, people can get tired of the unstructured days … and the lack of cash.
+Often, though, people can get tired of the unstructured days and the lack of cash.

-In cases like these, a lot of seniors will dip their toes into the working world.
+In cases like these, many seniors will dip their toes into the working world.
 After all, the right job can teach you new skills and even fulfill you.
 Plus, it can bring in some much-needed money.

-This tip is brought to you by LinkedIn.
-Looking to add someone to your team?
+This tip is brought to you by our sponsor, LinkedIn.
+Are you looking to add someone to your team?
 Go to Linkedin.com/Kim to post a job for free.

 1. Get the party started as a professional planner